tarwn/lessthandot-hugo/blogs/content/posts/2014-10-29-access-git-commits-during-a-teamcity-build-using-powershell.md

 ```powershell
 Get-CommitsFromGitLog -StartCommit "%build.vcs.number%^" -EndCommit "%build.vcs.number%"
 ```
-The net effect is that I&#8217;m asking for all changes starting one commit before the identified one (the ^ at the end) through that identified one.
+The net effect is that I'm asking for all changes starting one commit before the identified one (the ^ at the end) through that identified one.

 Unfortunately, this is only the latest commit.
 Retrieving the details for a group of commits requires some additional work.

 # Finding the Previous Commit Hash

 This is the tricky part.
 If TeamCity provided the build.vcs.number from the previous build, we would probably be using that.
-Though, realistically, if our build is successful and the prior one wasn&#8217;t, we would only be listing some of the changes being deployed.
-Really what we need is the build.vcs.number from the _last successful build_, which definitely isn&#8217;t built in.
+Though, realistically, if our build is successful and the prior one wasn't, we would only be listing some of the changes being deployed.
+Really what we need is the build.vcs.number from the _last successful build_, which definitely isn't built in.

 However, TeamCity does have a [REST API][4] that exposes details about prior builds.
 There is also a built in service account we can use to access that API, and the credentials and URL are all available in the REST API.
 So we can implement some calls without the extra pain of accidentally breaking the build every time Joe the developer changes his password and forgets he had it in the script too.